top of page

 One of the Monroe photos is by Richard Avedon and is a well-known early photograph of the actress in New York in 1957.
 The other two are Eve Arnold’s portrait of Monroe rehearsing her lines on the set of The Misfits in 1960, and Bert Stern’s The Last Sitting from 1962 which captures the star lost in thought two months before she died.

-Other highlights will include Nan Goldin’s Thanksgiving series of 149 images — shown here in its entirety from floor-to-ceiling in the gallery — and which documents some of the most intimate and emotional moments in Goldin and her community’s lives.
+Other highlights include Nan Goldin’s Thanksgiving series of 149 images — shown here in its entirety from floor-to-ceiling in the gallery — and which documents some of the most intimate and emotional moments in Goldin and her community’s lives.

-There'll be three photographs by David LaChapelle — including a fun shot of Elton John from 1999 with two eggs over his eyes titled Egg On His Face — and Sam Taylor-Johnson’s Crying Men from 2004, where the artist asked some of Hollywood’s greatest actors such as Laurence Fishburne, Robin Williams and Daniel Craig to cry on camera in character.
+There's three photographs by David LaChapelle — including a fun shot of Elton John from 1999 with two eggs over his eyes titled Egg On His Face — and Sam Taylor-Johnson’s Crying Men from 2004, where the artist asked some of Hollywood’s greatest actors such as Laurence Fishburne, Robin Williams and Daniel Craig to cry on camera in character.

 Lawrence Fishburne with tears in his eyes looking directly at the camera